DaveTmire85/SamsungDebloatScript/readme.md

 ## Usage Instructions

 1. **Prepare the Device**:
-   - Ensure the device is rooted or has the necessary permissions to uninstall system applications.
+   - Install ADB drivers for your device, and make sure you have ADB installed on your Linux machine.
+Alternatively, you can use Git Bash on Windows.
-   - Place the `apps.txt` file in the `/sdcard/` directory of the device.
+   - If you want, you can use this from the device itself using Terminal Emulator.

 2. **Run the Script**:
    - Execute the `uninstall_script.sh` script on the device.
-This can typically be done via a terminal emulator on the device or through an ADB (Android Debug Bridge) shell.
+This can typically be done via a terminal emulator or an ADB (Android Debug Bridge) shell.

 ## Example Usage